jtpio/jobim-2024/README.md

 # jobim-2024

-Jupyter / JupyterLite presentation at the JOBIM 2024 conference in Toulouse, France.
+JupyterLite presentation at the JOBIM 2024 conference in Toulouse, France: https://jobim2024.sciencesconf.org/